-The good news is that asking family for help doesn’t have to be an awkward affair.
-Remember, they are likely looking forward to supporting you the best they can.
-In fact, in a recent study we carried out on family finances, we discovered that 58% of over 75’s actually enjoy helping out financially.
-Keep reading to find out how to ask family for money in a way that puts a clear case forward and gets loved ones to jump in and help.
+The good news is, asking family for help doesn’t have to be an awkward affair.
+In fact, a 2021study we carried out revealed 58% of over 75s actually enjoy helping out financially.
+Keep reading to find out how to ask for money from family in a way that puts a clear case forward and leaves both parties feeling comfortable.

 But first, what if you don’t really need the extra help?

 You’re probably thinking your budget doesn’t stretch any further.
-But it might not even have to.
-Before asking a family member for a loan or a money gift, check your spending habits and look for costs you can cut back on.
+But before you ask for money from a family member, whether a loan or a money gift, check your spending habits and look for costs you can cut back on.
 If you’re not pressed for time, consider saving a set amount each month, or look for ways to earn extra money.
-Even if you do end up asking family for financial help, you’ll have peace of mind knowing that you’ve looked at all the options.
-And, who knows, maybe you’ll realise you don’t even need as much money as you initially thought.
+Even if you do end up needing to ask for money, you’ll have peace of mind knowing you’ve looked at all the options.
+And, who knows, maybe you'll realise you don’t even need as much money as you initially thought.